teambit/docs/docs/extending-bit/overview.md

 title: Overview
 ---

 Bit is entirely built from Aspects.
+Every Aspect is like an API-first `Feature`, which exposes an programmatic API to all other Aspects and uses their API in order to extend them.

 ## Aspect Anatomy